-- (b) Further, a school district's accelerated placement policy may include or incorporate by reference, but need not be limited to, the following components: - (1) procedures for annually informing the community at-large, including parents or guardians, community-based organizations, and providers of out-of-school programs, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework; - (2) a process for referral that allows for multiple education knows the child;
+- (b) Further, a school district's accelerated placement policy may include or incorporate by reference, but need not be limited to, the following components: - (1) procedures for annually informing the community at-large, including parents or guardians, community-based organizations, and providers of out-of-school programs, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework; - (2) a process for referral that allows for multiple referrers, including a child's parents or guardians; other referrers may include licensed education professionals, the child, with the written consent of a parent or guardian, a peer, through a licensed education professional who has knowledge of the referred child's abilities, or, in case of possible early entrance, a preschool educator, pediatrician, or psychologist who knows the child;

-- a provision that provides children (3) that participating in an accelerated placement program and their parents or quardians will be provided a written plan detailing the type of acceleration the child will receive and strategies to support the child; - (4) procedures to provide support and promote success for students who are newly enrolled in an accelerated placement program; and - (5) a process for the school district to review and utilize disaggregated data on participation in accelerated placement program to address gaps among demographic groups in accelerated placement opportunities; and. - (6) procedures to promote equity, which mav incorporate one or more of the following evidence-based practices: - (A) the use of multiple tools to assess exceptional potential and provide several pathways
+- (3) a provision that provides that children participating in an accelerated placement program and their parents or guardians will be provided a written plan detailing the type of acceleration the child will receive and strategies to support the child; - (4) procedures to provide support and promote success for students who are newly enrolled in an accelerated placement program; and - (5) a process for the school district to review and utilize disaggregated data on participation in an accelerated placement program to address gaps among demographic groups in accelerated placement opportunities; and. - (6) procedures to promote equity, which may incorporate one or more of the following evidence-based practices: - (A) the use of multiple tools to assess exceptional potential and provide several pathways into advanced academic programs when assessing student need for advanced academic or accelerated programming;

-Т into advanced academic programs when assessing student 2 need for advanced academic or accelerated programming; 3 (B) providing enrichment opportunities starting in 4 the early grades to address achievement gaps that 5 occur at school entry and provide students with 6 opportunities to demonstrate their advanced potential; 7 (C) the use of universal screening combined with 8 local school-based norms for placement in accelerated 9 and advanced learning programs; 10 (D) developing a continuum of services to identify 11 and develop talent in all learners ranging from 12 enriched learning experiences, such as problem-based 13 learning, performance tasks, critical thinking, and 14 career exploration, to accelerated placement and 15 advanced academic programming; and 16 (E) providing professional learning in gifted 17 education for teachers and other appropriate school 18 personnel to appropriately identify and challenge 19 students from diverse cultures and backgrounds who may 20 benefit from accelerated placement or advanced 21 academic programming.
-22 (c) The State Board of Education shall adopt rules to 23 determine data to be collected and disaggregated by 24 demographic group regarding accelerated placement, including 25 the rates of students who participate in and successfully 26 complete advanced coursework, and a method of making the
+- (B) providing enrichment opportunities starting in the early grades to address achievement gaps that occur at school entry and provide students with opportunities to demonstrate their advanced potential; - (C) the use of universal screening combined with local school-based norms for placement in accelerated and advanced learning programs; - (D) developing a continuum of services to identify and develop talent in all learners ranging from enriched learning experiences, such as problem-based learning, performance tasks, critical thinking, and career exploration, to accelerated placement and advanced academic programming; and - (E) providing professional learning in gifted education for teachers and other appropriate school personnel to appropriately identify and challenge students from diverse cultures and backgrounds who may benefit from accelerated placement or advanced academic programming. - (c) The State Board of Education shall adopt rules to determine data to be collected and disaggregated by demographic group regarding accelerated placement, including the rates of students who participate in and successfully complete advanced coursework, and a method of making the information available to the public.

-- 1 information available to the public. - 2 (d) On or before November 1, 2022, following a review of - 3 disaggregated data on the participation and successful - 4 completion rates of students enrolled in an accelerated - 5 placement program, each school district shall develop a plan - 6 to expand access to its accelerated placement program and to - 7 ensure the teaching capacity necessary to meet the increased - 8 demand. - 9 (Source: P.A.
+(d) On or before November 1, 2022, following a review of disaggregated data on the participation and successful completion rates of students enrolled in an accelerated placement program, each school district shall develop a plan to expand access to its accelerated placement program and to ensure the teaching capacity necessary to meet the increased demand.

+(Source: P.A.
 101-654, eff.
 3-8-21; 102-209, eff.
-11-30-21 - 10 (See Section 5 of P.A.
-102-671 for effective date of P.A. - 11 102-209).) - 12 Section 99.
+11-30-21 (See Section 5 of P.A.
+102-671 for effective date of P.A.
+102-209).)

+Section 99.
 Effective date.
-This Act takes effect upon - 13 becoming law.
+This Act takes effect upon becoming law.